+'''

+Scope: global

+Type: optional

+Intent: in.

-Scope: global Type: optional Intent: in.
-Default: unitd = USpecified as: a character variable.
+Default: unitd = U

+Specified as: a character variable.

 choice specifies the update of overlap elements to be performed on exit:

-'''

 psb_none

 psb_sum

 psb_avg

 psb_square_root

 Scope: global

 Type: optional

 Intent: in.

 Default: psb_avg

 Specified as: an integer variable.

 diag the diagonal scaling matrix.

 Scope: local

 Type: optional

 Intent: in.

 Default: diag(1) = 1(noscaling)

 Specified as: a rank one array containing numbers of the type indicated

-in Table 13.
+in Table 12.

 work a work array.

 Scope: local

 Type: optional

 Intent: inout.

 Specified as: a rank one array of the same type of x with the TARGET

 attribute.

 On Return

 \mathbf{y} the local portion of global dense matrix y.

 Scope: local

+Type: required

+Intent: inout.

+Specified as: an array of rank one or two containing numbers of type

+specified in Table 12.

+info Error code.

 '''

-Scope: local Type: required Intent: inout.
-Specified as: an array of rank one or two containing numbers of type specified in Table 13.